Submissions

 - Conclusion and Suggestions;

-- Acknowledgement (e.g. to the research study subjects, data input provider, assistants, or other parties that support the writing of the article);
+- Acknowledgements (e.g., to the research study subjects, data input provider, assistants, or other parties that support the writing of the article);

-5. All the articles need to use Mendeley Referencing Tool and all of the references should be alphabetically ordered, for example, Anderson J.R.
-1985.
-Cognitive Psychology and Its Implications.
-2nd ed., New York: Freeman Lakshmanan, U. 1995.
-“Child Second Language Acquisition of Syntax.”
-Studies in Second Language Acquisition.
-17(3): 301-329.
-New York: Freeman
+5. All the articles need to use Mendeley Referencing Tool and all of the references should be alphabetically ordered.

 6. The content of the articles (from various disciplines) should be related to the education discipline.